Is your baby or toddler struggling to link or connect sleep cycles overnight and you have no idea why?

 To feed

-Very frequent feeding (especially every sleep cycle) can sometimes be a sign of a feeding problem and should be investigated with a healthcare professional if you have concerns.
+Very frequent feeding, especially every sleep cycle, can sometimes be a sign of a feeding problem and should be investigated with a healthcare professional, especially if you have concerns.
 It can also be a sign of low sleep pressure (covered further down this list).

-And they need help to get comfortable again.
-This might be related to temperature (especially being too hot), needing a nappy/diaper change, illnesses (which are very common in the first few years), and – less commonly, but still important to consider – health conditions that cause pain or discomfort.
-In terms of teething, the jury’s still out – there’s no solid evidence associating teething with increased wakefulness, and equally no solid evidence showing no association).
+This might be related to temperature (especially being too hot), needing a nappy/diaper change, illnesses (which are super common in the first few years), and – less commonly, but important to consider – are health conditions that cause pain or discomfort.
+In terms of teething, the jury’s out – research to date hasn’t been able to find a relationship between teething and significant sleep disruption at night [8-11].

-Bad dreams / frightened by something (noise, the dark etc.)
+Bad dreams / frightened by something (a loud noise, the dark etc.)

 These can activate the body’s stress response system and they may need your help to calm down and fall back asleep.

-While a few wakes at night is usually 100% normal, if a little one’s sleep pressure is too low it can sometimes cause them to sleep lightly and fully wake at the end of each sleep cycle for some or all of the night.
-Which can then require a parent or caregiver to help them resettle.
+While a few wakes at night is usually 100% normal, if a little one’s sleep pressure is too low it can sometimes cause them to sleep lightly and fully wake up at the end of each sleep cycle for some or all of the night.

-The first step is to work out what’s causing the wakefulness.
+The first step is to figure out what’s causing the wakefulness.
 The list above includes some of the most common possibilities.

 Georgina x